Mechanical Engineer with strong knowledge of design tools, technologies, automobiles etc. Sharing insightful knowledge to help people.

-It is also called a conventional transmission system where we use friction clutch which is attached to the driving shaft when the driver needs to change the gear he needs to press the clutch by his/her foot then use his/her right or left hand (Country specific) and shift the gear manually.
+It is also called a conventional transmission system where we use friction clutch which is attached to the driving shaft.
+When the driver needs to change the gear he needs to press the clutch and use the hand to shift the gear manually.

 Automatic Transmission System:

-This type of transmission system is quite popular this day.
-Here we use a torque converter to transmit the rotational energy, and gear changes are controlled by the automobile’s computer system by the use of planetary gears, clutches, and brakes.
+This type of transmission system is quite popular these days.
+Here we use a torque converter to transmit the rotational energy.
+Gear changes are controlled by the automobile’s computer system by the use of planetary gears, clutches, and brakes.

 Semi-Automatic and Dual-Clutch Transmissions System:

-It is the mix of Manual and Automatic transmission system.
-Gear changes in this type of transmission system are to fast.
+It is a mix of Manual and Automatic transmission systems.
+Gear change in this type of transmission system is very fast.